 I don't want you to think that only "so bad it's good" movies can gain success in the modern world of memefying cult film.
 Let's talk about The Babadook for a moment.
 The Babadook was a 2014 art-house horror movie that wound up being quite a critical darling thanks to the way it used horror to deal with the story of a widowed mother coping with a mentally ill child.
 It's a beautiful filmed, tightly written and fantastically performed film that found a resounding success the year it came out.

-But, frankly, good (and not-so-good) art-house horror movies come out every year: It Follows, Green Room, The Witch, Under the Skin, and on and on.
+But, frankly, good (and not-so-good) art-house horror movies come out every year: It Follows, Green Room, The Witch, Under the Skin and on and on.
 So just being a critical darling is hardly enough to cause a film to find cult success.

 I don't want to shock anyone, but gay folks are *~*~kind of~*~* the tastemakers of our society.
 There's a reason the most famous cult film of all time is still The Rocky Horror Picture Show.

-The Babadook is a good movie and horror fans had definitely rallied around it upon its release, but I don't think it was until this "The Babadook is gay and it's got me Babashook" meme occurred that it became clear that The Babadook was going to stand the test of time.
+The Babadook is a good movie, and horror fans had definitely rallied around it upon its release, but I don't think it was until this "The Babadook is gay and it's got me Babashook" meme occurred that it became clear that The Babadook was going to stand the test of time.

 INTERNET SAVED THE VIDEO STAR

 I called my old boss from Forbidden Planet NYC, Matt D, to ask him about the video section, since he was the one responsible for fostering and raising it up from nothing.
 Was it possible that video stores could once again become the place for people to find their next cult favorite?
 After all, there's such a glut of movies streaming and, likewise, so many web shows all talking about what you should watch next, it can all start to sound like noise.
 Matt D was completely confident that, yeah, absolutely, his shop and ones like it were the perfect place for people to find new movies to fall in love with.
-After all, not every movie in a video store is old or even a new and streaming.
+After all, not every movie in a video store is old or even new and streaming.
 There are those movies whose filmmakers still prefer physical media above all.

 Matt D and I mulled over the future.
 We wondered what semi-recent film might find cult status in the future and agreed on The Taint (NSFW), a well-shot film that is absolutely filthy; it's just a reprehensible, ghastly movie and we both love it.
 And yet, other than one online video review from Diamanda Hagan (also NSFW) that I can recall, The Taint largely slipped through the cracks.
-But there's something about its sleaziness and its originality (it is a movie about men becoming sick with a disease that causes their genitals to engorge and for them to attack all women) that makes it feel rife for future success.
+But there's something about its sleaziness and its originality (it is a movie about men becoming sick with a disease that causes their genitals to engorge and for them to attack all women) that makes it feel ripe for future success.
 All it will take is for the right sales clerk and the right customers to start a conversation about it.

 Or it could be another film entirely that finds that success.
 But, if the recent success of Syfy's own Blood Drive (an in-your-face Roger Corman homage) is anything to go on, exploitation films are probably due for a major cult comeback.
 After all, look at how much people love (and love to hate) the Fifty Shades of Grey movies.

-In the end, though, cult movies will become cult movies the way they always have: two people will see a crazy film that got lost in the shuffle, and then they'll tell two friends about it, and they'll tell two friends, and so on, and so on.
+In the end, though, cult movies will become cult movies the way they always have: Two people will see a crazy film that got lost in the shuffle, and then they'll tell two friends about it, and they'll tell two friends, and so on, and so on.
 Only the specific nature of the exchange will change.